Snowfire/docs-for-snowfire/guides/content-on-store-page.md

-# Add content above products on store page
+# Add content on store page

 Add this to your javascript file